sailscastshq/docs.sailscasts.com/docs/git-vibe/philosophy.md

 # Philosophy

-Git Vibe is for teams that want the speed of AI without the sludge of branch chaos.
+Git Vibe is for solo developers and teams that want the speed of AI without the sludge of branch chaos.

 It is not trying to make Git fancier.